flyteorg/flyte/docs/deployment/configuration/performance.rst

    * - ``workers``
      - Number of processes that can work concurrently.
 Also implies number of workflows that can be executed in parallel.
 Since FlytePropeller uses ``goroutines``, it can accommodate significantly more processes than the number of physical cores.
      - ``flyte:propeller:all:free_workers_count``
-     -  A low number may result in higher overall latency for each workflow evaluation round.
-Larger the number, implies more workflows can be evaluated in parallel.
-But it should depend on number of CPU cores assigned to FlytePropeller and evaluated against the cost of context switching.
-A number around 500 - 800 with 4-8 CPU cores usually works fine.
+     -  A low number may result in higher overall latency for each workflow evaluation loop, while a higher number implies that more workflows can be evaluated in parallel, reducing latency.
+The number of workers depends on the number of CPU cores assigned to the FlytePropeller pod, and should be evaluated against the cost of context switching.
+A number around 500 - 800 workers with 4-8 CPU cores is usually adequate.
      - ``plugins.workqueue.config.workers`` Default value: ``10``.
    * - Workqueue depth
      - Current number of workflow IDs in the queue awaiting processing